-How Much Does It Cost to Run Heat Pump?
+How Much Does It Cost to Run a Heat Pump?

 A heat pump moves heat instead of generating it, so it delivers far more heating or cooling per watt than resistance heat or a furnace's electric strips.
 At the US-average rate of 16.5¢/kWh, running a heat pump costs about $120.30/month ($1,443.65/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.